missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Missouri inmate records are official documents that contain details on individuals that have been arrested and incarcerated for committing offenses in the state of Missouri.
-These records are maintained by the Missouri Department of Corrections at the state level, and the county sheriff’s offices or police departments at a local level.
+Missouri inmate records are official documents containing details on individuals arrested and incarcerated for offenses in Missouri.
+These records are maintained by the Missouri Department of Corrections at the state level and the county sheriff’s offices or police departments at the local level.
 Interested members of the public may access inmate records under Chapter 610 of the Revised Statutes of Missouri, also known as the Missouri Sunshine Law.

 Inmate records created in the state of Missouri typically contain the following information: